-In September 2018, an updated OET will come into effect.
+In September 2018, an updated OET (Occupational English Test) will come into effect.
 The revised test will reflect the changing practices in language assessment and healthcare communication.

 OET’s delivery and administration platform is also being updated to make OET journey easier, simpler, and more secure for users, including: candidates, recognising organisations, test venues, and assessors.